• Skip to primary navigation

 For The Crumb Topping

-• Light Brown Sugar- It makes the crumbs softer due to the added moisture.
+• Light Brown Sugar- It makes the crumbs nice and soft due to the added moisture.

 • Cinnamon- Helps give this cake it's classic flavor.